theankitamahajan/kafka-rider-stream/README.md

-# Kafka Crash Course 🚀
+# Kafka  Rider Stream 🚀

 A hands-on, practical guide to learning **Apache Kafka** using **Node.js**, **Docker**, and the **kafkajs** library.